Keep your child safe on Twitch

-Twitch is a website where users can watch videos and live streams of other users (known as ‘broadcasters’), typically playing computer games.
+- Twitch and Kick.com: users can watch videos and live streams of other users (known as ‘broadcasters’ or ‘streamers’), typically playing computer games.
 They can also live stream themselves.
+The minimum age for both sites is 13

-The minimum age to use it is 13, but it’s easy to sign up if you’re younger.
+Although these sites have minimum ages, it’s often easy to sign up if you’re younger.

 What’s the problem?